lanceruss/Copygram/README.md

 ## Synopsis

-This app was a study in replicating the processes that go into the creation of photo-sharing app like Instagram.
-This application incorporates Google's Firebase SDK for authentication, a database solution, as well as for the storage of user's images.
+This app was a study in replicating the user experience of a photo-sharing app like Instagram.
+The app incorporates Google's Firebase SDK for authentication, a database solution, as well as for the storage of user's images.

 ## Development